Check (pattern): Auto racing

 The check pattern is commonly used as a symbol because of its ability to contain contrasting colours and prominence.
 In auto racing, a checkered flag is used to indicate that the race has finished because it is identifiable.
 The origin of this flag and the reason for its usage in racing are undetermined.
 It is theorised by Fred R. Egloff that the name originates from the 'checkers' who watched the finishing line and checked when cars had finished the race.
 They began using chequered flags to identify themselves.

 Emergency services

 A variation of the checkerboard pattern, named Sillitoe tartan, is commonly used as a symbol to identify police and other emergency services.
 It is used in numerous countries across the world and is incorporated into the design of police uniforms and stations.

-Originally developed in the United Kingdom, Battenburg markings, are used on the side of emergency vehicles for high visibility.
+Originally developed in the United Kingdom, Battenburg markings are used on the side of emergency vehicles for high visibility.
 These markings resemble a high contrast checkerboard pattern and look similar to Sillitoe tartan.
-They are usually retroreflective; a design choice subsequently implemented into emergency service uniforms for high visibility.
+They are usually retroreflective; this design choice was subsequently implemented into emergency service uniforms for high visibility.